Anilcodes01/Vein-AI/README.md

-# Vein - AI-Powered Health & Wellness App
+# Vein AI - Powered Health & Wellness App

 ## 🚀 Overview
 Vein AI is an AI-driven Health & Wellness app designed to provide a seamless and personalized experience.
 Unlike traditional fitness apps, this app eliminates the need for manual input of calories and exercises.
 It integrates AI to offer personalized health recommendations, real-time guidance, and intuitive dashboards, helping users follow the principle **"Prevention is better than cure."**